CollinearGroup/talk-oss-licenses/PITCHME.md

 # OSS Licensing
-> Everything you wanted to know but were too afraid to ask.
+> Everything you wanted to know but were too afraid to ask

 ---

-### A Major (fail) Release
+### An Unfortunate Event

 * 2015 - Prototype Kick-off
-* 2017 - First Production Release
+* 2017 - First Major User
 * 2018 - Production Software Audit

+Note:

+* As consultants at Collinear we help clients achieve their goals
+* We choose NodeJs for an IoT project which was a new thing in 2015
+* Client touted this as their next big service offering
+* Client ran an audit that exposed the fact that we were misusing OSS licenses
+* Everything ground to a halt, while we ripped out a module and rewrote the functionality from scratch.
+* **This was the general feeling across the organization...**

 +++

 ![](https://i.imgflip.com/2ohjvu.jpg)

+Note:

+* Betrayal of the ultimate degree.

 +++

 ### Topics

-* How we got here
+* **Why Open Source?**
-* What you need to know
+* What You Need to Know
-* Existing tools and shortcomings
+* Existing Tools and Our Solution
-* Our solution
-* How can OSS and the Enterprise Coexist?

----

-### Topics

-* **How we got here**
+* The Moral Obligations of Using OSS?

+Note:

+* We need a good answer to the question we may get from Mgmt
-* What you need to know
+* What we learned that you need to know
-* Existing tools and shortcomings
-* Our solution
-* How can OSS and the Enterprise Coexist?

 +++